 Did you know that the L.A. region is home to more than 800 museums?
 If the weather turns gloomy, we have a number of amazing museums to retreat to.

-The Academy Museum of Motion Pictures is currently hosting an exhibition dedicated to the 50th anniversary of Jaws, and you can still see Selena: From Texas to the World at the Grammy Museum.
+You can still see Selena: From Texas to the World at the Grammy Museum.